Rowan Engineering clinic project takes flight | More

 How do I contact my advisor?

 Each advisor has office hours, voice mail, and e-mail.
 Office numbers, phone extensions, and office hours are posted for all advisors on office doors in the department area and outside the front desk on the fifth floor of Campbell Library.
 You can also make appointments through the Rowan Success Nework.

 How do I check my transcripts?

-You can check your transcripts online by using Web for Students.
+You can check your transcripts online by using Banner.
 You will need your password and ID.
 If you do not have one, check at Memorial Hall.
 No, we will not print one out for you.